paihari/spring-boot-learning/README.md

 - **injection-demo** - Demonstrates how bean are created and used in the Sping Application.
 In this example Service annotated  `NotificationService`is created as service and injected into PostContoller.
 Simple Java bean `User`is marked as Spring bean in main application

+- **external-config** - Demonstrates how propetries can be fetched from .propetries file and yaml files, and injecting the properties using @Value annotation